A well-done, automated email sequence is what makes your revenue look good.

 Saying “BUY THIS” in the first email is not going to go over as well.
 But a few emails later in the autoresponder sequence could be just right.

 We recommend sending 4–6 emails as part of your welcome email series.
-You need to have enough emails to build trust and help your contacts out before you push for the sale—five emails gives you space to devote each email to a specific topic.
+You need to build trust and help your contacts out before you push for the sale—five emails gives you space to devote each email to a specific topic.

 Conversion copywriter Val Geisler also recommends a 4-email welcome sequence strategy.
 She outlines it like this: